hungrypc/serverless-boilerplate/readme.md

 to be used set up an api (for personal use rn so everything is set up to play around with on my own domain)

-- aws-cdk to build initial infrastructure (api-gateway, event-bus, dns certificate)
+- first use aws-cdk to build initial infrastructure
+  + creates event bus
+  + creates s3 deployment bucket
+  + sets up rest api on api-gateway with custom domain name mapped
+    - creates new A record for api domain, uses custom domain certificate (should be previously set up)
-- serverless to deploy:
+- then use serverless to deploy:
-  + custom api-gateway authorizer to handle authenticating requests
+  + custom api-gateway authorizer lambda to handle authenticating requests
-  + lambdas generated via [`generateServerlessRestApiConfig`](https://github.com/hungrypc/serverless-boilerplate-backend/blob/master/packages/backend/lib/serverless-framework/src/generate-serverless-config.ts) for service logic
+  + per service lambdas generated with configurable [`generateServerlessRestApiConfig`](https://github.com/hungrypc/serverless-boilerplate-backend/blob/master/packages/backend/lib/serverless-framework/src/generate-serverless-config.ts)

+each service can set up:
+1. authenticated api
+2. public api
+3. event bridge

 ## stack